OpenElectionData/gndem.org/src/en/observer-rights.md

     <td>May 2024</td>
     <td>Eurasia</td>
     <td>Azerbaijan</td>
-    <td>Anar Mamadli, head of the Election Monitoring and Democracy Studies Center (EMDS), was aarrested and imprisoned without a trial on politically-motivated charges.</td>
+    <td>Anar Mamadli, head of the Election Monitoring and Democracy Studies Center (EMDS), was arrested and imprisoned without a trial on politically-motivated charges.</td>
     <td><a href="https://www.euractiv.com/section/azerbaijan/news/azerbaijan-puts-activist-in-pre-trial-custody-on-smuggling-charge-he-denies/">Link</a></td>
     </tr>
   <tr>